-Analytical Writing Assignment
+Analytical Writing Assignments

 Recalling and memorizing concepts about abnormal psychology is the easy part, but evaluating and analyzing concepts regarding is far more challenging.
-Each student must submit 3 writing assignments, for a total of 50 points.
-There are a variety of assignments you can choose from, but each student MUST select one from each category.
+Each student must submit 2 writing assignments, for a total of 75 points.
 Be sure to check the guidelines and due dates, as there are variations.

-Ψ Hollywood Film Critique (15 points)
+Ψ Hollywood Film Critique- (25 points)